Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 5. Double Taxation Avoidance Agreements with several countries

-However, certain sectors have restrictions on foreign investment, and approval from the Department of Industry may be required for foreign investment exceeding certain thresholds.
+However, some sectors have limits on foreign investment, and approval from the Department of Industry may be required when foreign direct investment in Nepal exceeds specific limits.

 Banking Requirements for Investment Company Operations Nepal